stephanielluis/main/README.md

 I am an Associate Professor in the [Department of Economics](https://uwaterloo.ca/economics/) at the [University of Waterloo](https://uwaterloo.ca/) and the Academic Director of the SouthWestern Ontario Research Data Center ([SWORDC](https://uwaterloo.ca/southwestern-ontario-research-data-centre/)).

 You can mail anything to my office at
-Hagey Hall office HH 239
+Hagey Hall office, HH 239,
-200 University Av W
+200 University Av W,
 Waterloo, ON N2L 3G1

 Or email me: slluisatuwaterloodotca

-## Education
+# Education

-## Employment
+# Employment

 # Publications
 Stéphanie Lluis and Brian McCall, [Employment and Job Search Implications of the Extended Weeks and Working while on Claim Pilot Initiatives](https://www.utpjournals.press/doi/full/10.3138/cpp.2018-031), _Canadian Public Policy_, 2019, vol 45(2):1-44